krutika13/Credit-Card-Fraud-Detection/README.md

 Sure, here’s a template for a README file tailored for a Credit Card Fraud Detection project using Linear Regression.
-Feel free to adjust the details to fit your project:

 ---